-Successful recipients can commence their funded project/activity once they have completed their fundraising and funding agreement from us.
+Successful recipients can commence their funded project/activity once they have completed their fundraising and signed their funding agreement from us.
 Recipients are expected to liaise with us on the progress of the project/activity and the impact of Plus1 funds.
 Any changes to the funded project/activity must be approved by us in advance.

 Acquittal 1: Fundraising campaign report

 - Value of funds raised and the number and type of campaign contributors.

 - Assessment of unexpected problems, challenges and opportunities encountered through the campaign and overall impact to stakeholders.

 Acquittal 2: Plus1 project and updated fundraising report